Coventry City - A Brief History

 Thorn's first full season in charge was a tough one though as the Sky Blues were relegated in to League One, English football's third tier, for the first time in 48 years.

-The off-the-field situation continued to develop as the club was forced to look for a temporary home to play their home games from 2013/14 following protracted, unsuccessful talks with the Ricoh Arena.
-A deal was announced to groundshare with Northampton Town for three years.
+The off-the-field situation continued to develop as the club was forced to look for a temporary home to play their home games from 2013/14 following protracted, unsuccessful talks with the Ricoh Arena's management company.
+A deal was announced to groundshare with Northampton Town.

-On 21st August 2014, a deal was agreed which saw the Sky Blues return to the Ricoh Arena.
+Having begun the season at Sixfields, on 21st August 2014 a deal was agreed which saw the Sky Blues return to the Ricoh Arena.
 The memorable first game back saw a 1-0 win over Gillingham, in front of over 27,000.
+In February and with the Sky Blues just outside the relegation places, Pressley was dismissed and replaced by Tony Mowbray.
+Mowbray would guide City to survival, with a last day win at Crawley Town proving decisive.